- Preparing For Production

-However if you are like me, you may have less of a budget and that Ursa Mini is just a dream for the future.
-You can still get a great 4k camcorder for under $1,000 dollars, or just a plain HD camcorder for under $500.00.
+However, if you are like me, you may have less of a budget and that Ursa Mini is just a dream for the future.
+You can still get a tremendous 4k camcorder for under $1,000, or just an everyday HD camcorder for under $500.00.

-You can also ask around in your congregation to see if anyone has a good camera or camcorder that they will let you use.
-You might be surprised to see how many people have equipment they would donate.
+You can also ask around in your congregation to see if anyone has a good camera or camcorder that he or she will let you use.
+You might be surprised to see how many people have the equipment they would donate.

-If push comes to shove, you can use the cameras in your cell phones, but normally the image quality of cell phone cameras leaves a little to be desired and you will have to pick your shots with that in mind.
+If push comes to shove, you can use the cameras in your cell phones, but usually, the image quality of cell phone cameras leaves a little to be desired, and you will have to pick your shots with that in mind.

 You are going to need some microphones to accomplish your project as well.
-Now in this your church might be well supplied.
-Normally a church will have a good supply of lavalier microphones and vocal microphones.
+Now in this, your church might be well supplied.
+Usually, a church will have a good supply of lavalier microphones and vocal microphones.
 However depending on whether or not your church uses a wireless microphone system, you might want to think about round up a couple of those as well.

 You might also want to see if your people who like to live stream have a portable sound recorder like the Zoom H6 Six-Track Portable Recorder that I talk about on this page.
 You are probably not going to want to be tied to the church sound system for all of your shots.
 Having a portable sound recorder will free you up from that need.

-Basically you will need 3 light sources which I will go into further detail about later in this guide.
+You will need three light sources which I will go into further detail about later in this guide.

 Again this is an area that your decisions will be based on how deep you plan to dive into a video production ministry.
-If you are only trying to produce a welcome video or a couple of videos to feature on your church website, then you might not want to go for the high end professional software.
-You might instead decide you need a easy to use software package or even just a free one.
+If you are only trying to produce a welcome video or a couple of videos to feature on your church website, then you might not want to go for the high-end professional software.
+You might instead decide you need an easy to use software package or even just a free one.

 Here are some options for you when deciding which video editing software to use.

 - Vmix.
-There are many good video editing software packages out there but I use Vmix.
-It is extremely user friendly and the learning curve is not nearly so high.
+There are many excellent video editing software packages out there, but I use Vmix.
+It is incredibly user-friendly, and the learning curve is not nearly so high.
 If I can learn to use it, so can you.
-They also have a free 60 day trial that you can use and if you like it you can apply for a free software license for your church.
+They also have a free 60-day trial that you can use, and if you like it, you can apply for a free software license for your church.